How Brian Abrams' definitive Obama White House oral history came together

 Abrams understands the surging popularity of political nonfiction, and he’s happy to provide audiences with content satisfying the nonstop D.C. gossip craze dominating cable news and social media.
 (He likewise purchased a copy of Michael Wolff’s controversial Trump White House best-seller Fire and Fury.)
 “We live in an age obviously where the content is snorted and is no longer smoked,” Abrams says.

 In the oral history, legislators and even former White House aides are quick to call out the former president.
 Illinois Congressman Luis Gutierrez lambasts Obama — a longtime friend — for sidelining immigration reform.
-(Gutierrez claims that whenever Obama handed proposed legislation to chief of staff Rahm Emanuel, it meant the president thought, “This is bulls— to me.”)
+(Gutierrez claims that whenever Obama handed documents supporting immigration reform to chief of staff Rahm Emanuel, it meant the president thought, “This is bulls— to me.”)
 It wasn’t that Obama was avoiding immigration reform; a faltering economy and divisive healthcare bill left the border debate on the back burner until 2013.
 Senate Democrats passed an immigration reform bill June 27, 2013, pleasing Gutierrez and advocacy groups.
 Then, abruptly, the momentum stopped.
 The bill didn’t make it out of the House, pushing the ball on immigration farther away.

 “I wasn’t worried if I was going to hurt someone’s feelings by asking about that,” Abrams says of failed legislation’s impact on immigration politics today.
 “I wasn’t aware that the months that this book would come out that we would have concentration camps for babies.”